 What makes Guarantees so special?

 The parties to a contract make promises that they will do the things set out in contracts.
-The party to the contract is responsible for performance of promise.
+The party to the contract is responsible for the performance of a promise.

 Guarantors receive no benefit from the contract.

-They expose themselves to liability of the contract for no return.
+They expose themselves to the liability of the contract for no return.